-All of the Center’s study abroad programs are open to undergraduate students with the exception of the Urban Planning Program.
+All the Center’s study abroad programs are open to undergraduate students except for the Urban Planning Program.
 Credits obtained from study abroad programs offered by other universities may be transferred to the University of Florida, with prior written approval from the UF International Center and the student's major department.
 Transfer credits may apply towards core or elective requirements for the Minor and Certificate in Latin American Studies, with prior approval and/or follow-up evaluation by the Latin American Studies Undergraduate Coordinator.

 UF undergraduate and graduate students who are U.S. citizens or permanent residents and who are interested in studying Portuguese, Haitian Creole or another less commonly taught Latin American language (i.e. Maya, Quechua etc.) at the intermediate level during the summer, should consider applying for the Foreign Language and Area Studies Summer Fellowships offered by the Center.